kata-containers/kata-containers/kata-deploy/README.md

 #### Kata installer: kata-deploy

 This daemonset installs the necessary kata binaries, configuration files, and virtual machine artifacts on the node.
-Once installed, the daemonset adds a node label `kata-containers.io/kata-runtime=true` and reconfigures either CRI-O or containerd to register two runtimeClasses: `kata-qemu` (for QEMU isolation) and `kata-fc` (for Firecracker isolation).
+Once installed, the daemonset adds a node label `katacontainers.io/kata-runtime=true` and reconfigures either CRI-O or containerd to register two runtimeClasses: `kata-qemu` (for QEMU isolation) and `kata-fc` (for Firecracker isolation).
 As a final step the daemonset restarts either CRI-O or containerd.
-Upon deletion, the daemonset removes the Kata binaries and VM artifacts and updates the node label to `kata-containers.io/kata-runtime=cleanup.`
+Upon deletion, the daemonset removes the Kata binaries and VM artifacts and updates the node label to `katacontainers.io/kata-runtime=cleanup.`

 ### Kata cleanup:
-This daemonset runs of the node has the label `kata-containers.io/kata-runtime=cleanup.` These daemonsets removes the `kata-containers.io/container-runtime` and `kata-containers.io/kata-runtime` labels as well as restarts either CRI-O or containerd systemctl daemon and kubelet.
+This daemonset runs of the node has the label `katacontainers.io/kata-runtime=cleanup.` These daemonsets removes the `katacontainers.io/kata-runtime` label as well as restarts either CRI-O or containerd systemctl daemon.
 You cannot execute these resets during the preStopHook of the Kata installer daemonset, which necessitated this final cleanup daemonset.